 - Apple pieces (optional)

-Above all, a balanced TCM diet means eating select foods according to individual constitution.
-I always incorporate dietary recommendations in my sessions and look forward to collaborating with you to bring your body back into balance for better long-term health.
+Above all, a balanced TCM diet or slimming through Traditional Chinese Medicine means eating select foods according to individual constitution.
+If you’re interested in this and more, like slimming through acupuncture, I always incorporate dietary recommendations in my sessions and look forward to collaborating with you to bring your body back into balance for better long-term health.